How to Create an Excel File in C#

-Freeze panes is an option to lock rows and columns in place, allowing them to remain visible while scrolling.
-It is a very useful feature for keeping the header column or row in place while quickly comparing information.
+Freeze panes lock rows and columns in place, allowing them to remain visible while scrolling.
+This feature keeps header columns or rows in place while quickly comparing information.
+This functionality is particularly valuable when working with large datasets or when you need to maintain context while navigating through extensive spreadsheets.

 The code example below demonstrates how to create a freeze pane starting from column B and row 4: